 The Division Engineer of South Pacific Division issued permitting procedures for emergency situations that require immediate authorization within the Albuquerque, Los Angeles, Sacramento, and San Francisco Districts.
 An emergency is defined as a situation that would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a time period less than the normal time needed to process the application under standard procedures (33 CFR 325.2).
-In the case of an emergency where authorization from the USACE is required, contact the local district office in your area as soon as possible.
+In the case of an emergency where authorization from the Corps is required, contact the local district office in your area as soon as possible.

 There are no fees associated with GPs and LOPs.

 Fees for standard individual permits are assessed according to the proposed use:

 - Private or noncommercial use: $10

 - Federal, state, or local government agencies: $0